konflux-ci/rpm-lockfile-prototype/README.md

 We need to have information about the base image contents at the time the transaction is being resolved.
-Let’s not even consider listing package details with some incantation of rpm -qa --queryformat.
+Let’s not even consider listing package details with some incantation of `rpm -qa --queryformat`.

 We can copy the rpmdb from the base image into some temporary directory and use that as installroot during solving.
-A cleaner way might be to do rpmdb --exportdb from the container and rpmdb --importdb –root into the temporary location.
+A cleaner way might be to do `rpmdb --exportdb` from the container and `rpmdb --importdb –root` into the temporary location.

 So the last thing is what the tool actually implements.
 It will pull the image,